If you’ve been following our Facebook Pagelately, you’re probably familiar with the below Breaking News post. Check it out:

 Electric cars just use a battery powered motor.
 The difference with a hybrid is that EVs produce no emissions at all.
 Electric cars are also expected to be cheaper to run and more reliable than petrol cars.
 An internal combustion engine (aka I.C.E.) simply has too many moving parts and is more likely to break-down.

 We asked around and found out that MEDCO already started installing power charging stations since February 2018, before the decree was even in effect.
-A few dealers such as BMW, Chevrolet, Nissan and VW are also considering to start importing EV models that are quite famous abroad at the start of 2019.
+And now a few dealers such as BMW, Nissan, Renault and VW are also considering to start importing EV models that are quite famous abroad at the start of 2019.